moby/moby/docs/reference/api/docker_remote_api_v1.22.md

         context for command(s) run via the Dockerfile's `RUN` instruction or for variable expansion in other Dockerfile instructions.
 This is not meant for passing secret values.
 [Read more about the buildargs instruction](../../reference/builder.md#arg)
+-   **shmsize** - Size of `/dev/shm` in bytes.
+The size must be greater than 0.
+If omitted the system uses 64MB.

     Request Headers: